Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping: Proposed Method: SpCoTMHP

-The variables of the joint posterior distribution can be learned by using Gibbs sampling.
-Online learning is also possible with particle filters as in SpCoSLAM~\cite{ataniguchi_IROS2017}.
-Using the Dirichlet process, the number of spatial concepts $L$ and the number of position distributions $K$ were automatically determined according to the data.
+In this paper, as an approximation to sampling from Eq.~(\ref{eq:SpCoTMHP}), the parameters are estimated as follows:

+where $\mathbf{\Theta}^{\prime} = \{ \mu, \Sigma, \psi, \pi, \phi, \theta, W \}$.
+Equation~(\ref{eq:slam}) is realized by grid-based FastSLAM 2.0~\citep{gridbasedfastslam2007}.
+Equation~(\ref{eq:speech_recog}) represents the speech recognition of $y_{e}$. $LM$ and $AM$ were pre-set.
+The proposed method can handle uncertainty in speech recognition by capturing the $N$-best speech recognition results as a Monte Carlo approximation.
+The variables in Eq.~(\ref{eq:spco_gibbs}) can be learned using Gibbs sampling, which is a Markov chain Monte-Carlo-based batch learning algorithm, specifically, the weak-limit and direct-assignment sampler~\citep{Johnson2013}.

-In learning, the time of the $e$-th event (assumed to be the time when the place is indicated by the utterance) is $t'_{e}$.
-Differently expressed, $o_{t'_{e}}=1$ is observed at times $t'_{e}$, and $o_{t}$ is unobserved at other times.
-Therefore, the inference for learning $i_{e}$ is equivalent to that for an HMM.
+In the learning phase, the user provides a teaching utterance each time the robot transitions between locations.
+Given that the utterance is event-driven, it was assumed that the variables on the spatial concepts are observed only at event $e$.
+Here, the time of the $e$-th event (when the robot observes that an utterance indicates the place) is $t'_{e}$.
+In particular, $o_{t'_{e}}=1$ is observed at the instants of $t'_{e}$, and $o_{t}$ is unobserved at other times.
+Therefore, the inference for learning $i_{e}$ is equivalent to an HMM.

-\textbf{Reverse replay:} In the case of spatial movement, we can transition from $i_{e-1}$ to $i_{e}$ and vice versa.
-Therefore, $i'_{E:1}$, which is replayed using the steps of $e$ in reverse order, can also be used for learning when sampling $\psi$.
-This was inspired by the replay performed in the hippocampus of the brain~\cite{Foster2006}.
+\textbf{Reverse replay:} In the case of spatial movement, we can transition from $i_{e-1}$ to $i_{e}$, or vice versa.
+Therefore, $i'_{E:1}$, which is replayed using the steps of $e$ in reverse order, can be used for learning when sampling $\psi$.
+This is based on the replay performed in the hippocampus of the brain~\citep{Foster2006}.